IT’S ALMOST ST. PATRICK’S DAY, SO IT IS TIME FOR ME, AGAIN, TO OFFER YOU THIS GUINNESS STOUT CHOCOLATE LAYER CAKE.

 BUT THE STORY BEHIND THE CAKE — WHICH CONCERNS MY ONE-OF-A-KIND FATHER, WHO, WITH NO FACTUAL BASIS WHATSOEVER, BELIEVED THAT THE IRISH WERE ONE OF THE LOST TRIBES OF ISRAEL — MAY BE EVEN BETTER.

 The actress Fionnula Flanagan was telling us about a dinner party she had hosted.
 At which my father had been present, four days before his unexpected death.

 “Well, you know how he was,” she said.
 “I served a chocolate cake, and he loved it.
 ‘Well, then, Maurice,’ I said to him, ‘Why don’t you just take the rest of it with you, then?’
 ‘Oh, Fionnula, no!
 I couldn’t!’ he said.
 ‘Really?
 The whole thing?’
 ‘Of course the whole thing,’ I said.
 You’d think I’d given him diamonds. ”

-My husband and I exchanged looks.
+My then-husband (now late husband) and I exchanged looks.
 Across the surreality, at least one minor mystery was solved: that empty wooden cake box, the name of its high-end bakery painted in gold-leaf atop it — – what, we had wondered, was it doing sitting near the front door of my father’s Los Angeles apartment?
 Where had it come from?

 Larger mysteries remained, as they always do with an unexpected death.
 We tried to unravel them, though we’d not yet fully let in the basics: my 76-year-old father’s heart had abruptly stopped beating.
 His sudden death had upended normality.
 Ned and I flying in from the middle of the country, arranging his memorial, clearing out his apartment.
 The week we did all that we somehow ended up (I have no memory of how), as house-guests of kind Fionnula, whom we’d never met before this turn of events.